-- Using CPS data from the 2000 presidential election, Study 1 examined the effects of states having polling places open before 7:00 a.m. (compared to states that did not have polling places open before that time) and the effects of having polling places open after 7:00 p.m. (compared to states that did not have polling places open after that time).
+- Using CPS data from the 2000 presidential election, Study 1 examined the effects of states having polling places open before 7:00 a.m. (compared to states that did not have polling places open after 7:00 p.m. (compared to states that did not have polling places open after that time).
 The study reported an estimated 1.7 percentage point increase in turnout from opening polling places before 7:00 a.m. and a 1.0 percentage point increase in turnout from keeping polling places open after 7:00 p.m. - The authors of study 2 compiled an original data set of state turnout rates for presidential elections from 1920 through 2000 using vote totals provided by the Clerk of the U.S. House of Representatives and population data from the U.S. Census Bureau's Statistical Abstracts of the United States.
 The study uses three multivariate regression models-one for all 50 states, one for 11 southern states, and one for 39 non-southern states to look at the effect of the varying number of hours the polls are open, by state, on turnout.
-The study found that the number of hours that polls were open did not have a statistically significant effect in the models for all 50 states or southern states, but the model for non-southern states indicated a statistically significant relationship between the total number of hours that the polls are open on Election Day and voter turnout particularly between non-Southern states that had shorter polling days (4 to 5 hours) and those that had longer polling days (9 to 10 hours).
-The authors noted a possible decrease in turnout from having the polls open for more than 11 hours, and suggested that there is a point (around 10 hours) at which state turnout rates are maximized.
+The study found that the number of hours that polls were open did not have a statistically significant effect in the models for all 50 states indicated a statistically significant relationship between the total number of hours that the polls are open on Election Day and voter turnout particularly between non-Southern states that had shorter polling days (4 to 5 hours) and those that had longer polling days (9 to 10 hours).^d The authors noted a possible decrease in turnout from having the polls open for more than 11 hours, and suggested that there is a point (around 10 hours) at which state turnout rates are maximized.